 - Indigo: red grapes (cut in half)

-Happy Together by Jess cores apple slices with a heart cutter for a fun fruit treat.
-You could then let your child make sandwiches with peanut butter and other healthy toppings.
+Happy Together by Jess cores apple slices with a heart cutter for another of our favourite fruit Valentines treats.
+You could then let your child make apple slice sandwiches with peanut butter and other healthy toppings.
 Yum!

 Such a simple idea but also very cute.
-These strawberry sticks from Catch My Party just involve cutting your strawberries into heart slices and popping them on a skewer.
+These strawberry sticks from Catch My Party just involve cutting your strawberries into slices lengthways, to get the berry’s natural heart shape, and popping them on a skewer.

 You could thread other fruit in between to make them even more colourful.

-And finally if you don’t have sticks or skewers or a heart shaped cutter you could always arrange your colourful fruit artfully in a heart shaped bowl!
+…and finally, if you don’t have sticks, skewers or a heart-shaped cutter you could always arrange your colourful fruit artfully in a heart shaped bowl!